Commutator width in the first Grigorchuk group: Proof of Theorem

 \begin{pro} All finitely generated subgroups $H \leq G$ are of finite commutator width. \end{pro} \begin{proof} Every infinite finitely generated subgroup of $G$ is abstractly commensurable to $G$, see~\cite[Theorem~1]{Grigorchuk-Wilson:Commensurability}.

-This, by definition, means that every infinite finitely generated subgroup $H\leq G$ contains a finite-index subgroup which is isomorphic to a finite-index subgroup of $G$ and hence by Proposition~\ref{pro:f.i.subgroupsFiniteCW} has finite commutator width. \end{proof}
+This, by definition, means that every infinite finitely generated subgroup $H\leq G$ contains a finite-index subgroup which is isomorphic to a finite-index subgroup of $G$.
+We can repeat then the argument from the proof of Proposition~\ref{pro:f.i.subgroupsFiniteCW}. \end{proof}

 To show that there cannot be a bound on the commutator width of subgroups we need some auxiliary results.
 They are well-known, but since we could not find an original reference we will sketch their proofs here.